Carpenters work mainly with wood to repair or install foundations, walls, roofs, windows and doors in buildings.

-There are no specific entry requirements for becoming a carpenter.
-However, many employers prefer to hire carpenters who have, or are working towards, a qualification.
+There are no specific requirements to become a carpenter as you gain skills on the job.
+However, many employers prefer to hire carpenters who have or are working towards a qualification.

-Experienced carpenters with no qualifications can approach BCITO to have their skills assessed and gain a New Zealand Certificate in Carpentry (Level 4).
+Experienced carpenters with no qualifications can ask BCITO to have their skills assessed and gain a New Zealand Certificate in Carpentry (Level 4).

 A New Zealand Certificate in Carpentry can also be completed through carpentry apprenticeships with the New Zealand Army.

-- Building and Construction Industry Training Organisation website - find out about carpenter apprenticeships
+- Building and Construction Industry Training Organisation website - information about carpenter apprenticeships

 - New Zealand Certified Builders website - information on the ITAB apprentice scheme